michaelgriffithsaus/ops-challenge/README.md

     "build_date": "20180224_1259"
 }
 ```
-This repository integrates with TravisCI and the code is built, tested, contianerised and pushed to a public docker repository with each push to the master branch.
+This repository integrates with TravisCI and the code is built, tested, containerised and pushed to a public docker repository with each push to the master branch.

 # Assumptions